Shopify/hydrogen/examples/metaobjects/README.md

 This example uses `mock.shop` store by default.

 > [!NOTE]
-> If you would like to use your store instead please ensure that the [required metaobjects](TODO)
+> (Optional) If you prefer to use your own store instead, please follow the [instructions](./docs/METAOBJECTS.md)
-> structure has been created.
+> to configure the same content architecture.

 ### 2. Copy over the 🆕 files